 (Seeing as I only adapted this recipe because I didn’t have all the ingredients I needed, it turned out pretty darn good.)

 After draining the pasta, I put it back in the pot and poured the cheese sauce over it.
-After the pasta was thoroughly covered, I poured the mac and cheese over the baked pizza crust.
-After spreading it around, I baked the pizza in the oven for three more minutes.
+I thoroughly covered the pasta with sauce, then poured the mac and cheese over the baked pizza crust.
+Once assembled, I baked the pizza in the oven for three more minutes.
 Then, I used some of the vegan parmesan topping left over from my Tuna Helper, to top the pizza, turned the oven on “Broil,” and popped it in for one more minute.

 When the pizza finally emerged, it was a golden brown, crunchy-creamy masterpiece.
 Cici’s eat your heart out.